Anastasia-at/Anastasia-at/README.md

 My responsibilities mainly include handling payments and refunds, as well as communicating with suppliers and key customers on financial matters.

 In addition, my responsibilities are:
-- to liaise with Accounting, Technical Support and Development departments as required to resolve any financial issues;
+- To liaise with Accounting, Technical Support and Development departments as required to resolve any financial issues;
-- to analyze incoming payments to minimize the risk of receiving fraudulent transactions and chargebacks with future improvement suggestions;
+- To analyze incoming payments to minimize the risk of receiving fraudulent transactions and chargebacks with future improvement suggestions;
-- to analyze customer accounts for duplicate and abuse purposes;
+- To analyze customer accounts for duplicate and abuse purposes;
-- to produce customised invoices and other matters (certificate, statements) on the customers’ request;
+- To produce customised invoices and other matters (certificate, statements) on the customers’ request;
-- to review suppliers’ invoices, to ensure that invoiced services are provided and correctly recorded in the system; to fix any unresolved matters;
+- To review suppliers’ invoices, to ensure that invoiced services are provided and correctly recorded in the system; to fix any unresolved matters;
-- to report findings and feedback to management and other internal stakeholders.
+- To report findings and feedback to management and other internal stakeholders.

 **2014 - 2017**<br>
 **Position:** Second-line tech support specialist for all issues related to domain names.<br>